MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

 This workshop will focus on two things.
 First, it will teach you how to make a simple website out of HTML/CSS.
 Secondly, it will teach you how to host that website on GitHub.
 This workshop is not intended to be a through guide to both, and is targeted to people who have little to no experience at both.

+You'll finish with a simple portfolio website stating who you are and what you do.
+[Here's a peek at the finished product.](https://descrip.github.io/finish/index.html)

 ## Step 0: Prerequisites
 1. You're going to need to know how to use git with GitHub.
 I'd recommend going through our [Git and GitHub Tutorial](git-and-github) by attending the workshop during the hackathon!
 The rest of these prerequisites is just a copy of the things you need for that workshop.
 2. You're going to need a GitHub account.
 Register one by pressing the big green "Sign Up" on the top right.